SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 <img width="50%" class="img-responsive" src="{{ site.url }}/images/tpLinux/tp-filezilla2.png"/>

-1. From your computer to IRD cluster
+1. From your computer to the cluster : click and drag an text file item from the left local colum to the right remote column
-2. From the cluster to your computer
+2. From the cluster to your computer : click and drag an text file item from he right remote column to the left local column

 -----------------------